graceolivia/Chartify2000/README.md

 `swift run SwiftCli <pattern>`

+Note that pattern needs to be written as a string in quotes, for example, as such:

+`swift run SwiftCli "k1 k1 p1 p1 k1 k1"`

 To test the project, either use XCODE tools to run tests as you wish, or in the project directory on the terminal run:

 `swift test`